-The Christina Noble Children's Foundation (CNCF) is an international partnership of people dedicated to serving the physical, medical, educational and emotional needs of vulnerable children in Vietnam and Mongolia.
-We believe that every child is an individual who deserves love, respect and freedom from all forms of exploitation.
+The Christina Noble Children's Foundation is dedicated to serving the physical, medical, educational and emotional needs of vulnerable children.
+We believe that every child deserves love, respect, and freedom from all forms of exploitation.
 We establish long-term relationships with the children we support and empower them to live happy, emotionally rich, and independent lives.